Principles for a Good Society

 by Ghiyas Somra

-Rethinking Poverty advocates a move away from ‘top-down approaches drawing on the views of professional experts’ and actually hearing from the communities we seek to help.
-Here, Ghiyas Somra of BRAP outlines some of the key findings from discussion groups held in Birmingham with local residents, asking them what constitutes a ‘good society’?
+Rethinking Poverty advocates a move away from ‘top-down approaches drawing on the views of professional experts’ such as the bottom-up approach 45 Degree Change and actually hearing from the communities we seek to help.
+Here, Ghiyas Somra of BRAP outlines some of the key findings from discussion groups held in Birmingham with local residents, asking them what are the principles of a ‘good society’, a society that puts the wellbeing of its people first.
 This was originally posted on the 25th September 2018, on the BRAP blog.

 The last few years have seen an explosion of new ideas on how to run society.
 The guiding principles of old – greed is good, inequality is inevitable, markets can solve everything – have been shaken to their core, as the effects of austerity become more visible and the impact of structural problems (like climate change and discrimination) become harder to ignore.

 But what should take the place of these principles?
 A number of organisations have come up with good alternatives.
 For example, this project by NEON, NEF, and others asks how we can shift to a new economic system, while this Compass report explores solutions to socioeconomic insecurity that are shared across the political divide.
 And these are just the tip of the iceberg – a quick google search will throw up many others.